photodude/FOF3-Basic/README.md

 File | Meaning
 --- | ---
-access.xml | Joomla!
-XML file used to set up Access Control Level privileges com_[your component name i.e. fof3basic].xml | The Joomla!
-XML (manifest) file which tells Joomla! how to install your component. config.xml | Joomla!
-XML file for setting configuration parameters fof.xml | FOF XML file that allows you to configure many parts of your component without writing any PHP code [your component name i.e. fof3basic].php | Your entry point file
+access.xml | XML file used to set up Access Control Level privileges com_[your component name i.e. fof3basic].xml | XML (manifest) file which tells Joomla! how to install your component. config.xml | XML file for setting configuration parameters fof.xml | XML file that allows you to configure many parts of your component without writing any PHP code [your component name i.e. fof3basic].php | Your entry point file

 We also need an SQL install file `install.mysql.utf8.sql` in a `sql` sub-directory folder